Rated 'Excellent' on Trustpilot

 2. Worsening PMS symptoms and mood changes

 PMS (premenstrual syndrome) often occurs 1-2 weeks before menstruation and symptoms usually ease after a period arrives.
-PMS symptoms will vary between individuals, and research shows 65% of women experience anxiety as a result of PMS symptoms, and other symptoms include mood swings, irritability, breast tenderness, and bloating.
+PMS symptoms will vary between individuals, and our survey showed 65% of women experience anxiety as a result of PMS symptoms, and other symptoms include mood swings, irritability, breast tenderness, and bloating.

 Some women are more likely to experience heavier PMS symptoms during perimenopause due to the body’s enhanced sensitivity to hormone fluctuation and irregular ovulation.
-PMS symptoms affect 20% of women during menopause.
+Our survey showed PMS symptoms affected 20% of women during menopause.
 For women who haven’t had PMS before, they may find the mood changes and physical symptoms difficult to adjust to.
 The foods you reach for, and just as importantly the foods you avoid, can all help relieve PMS symptoms - learn more about the best foods for PMS symptoms

-Vitamin E and essential fatty acids have also been shown to reduce PMS symptoms including breast tenderness and low mood.
+Vitamin E and essential fatty acids have been shown to help combat PMS symptoms including breast tenderness and low mood.
 Great foods to reach for if you're experiencing PMS symptoms include almonds, peanuts and sunflower seeds as well as plant oils such as sunflower, soya and olive oil.
-Essential fatty acid food sources include omega-3 fatty acids (oily fish such as salmon, mackerel, and sardines), linolenic acid and oleic acid.
+Essential fatty acid food sources include omega 3 fatty acids (oily fish such as salmon, mackerel, and sardines), linolenic acid and oleic acid.

 3. Hot flushes and night sweats

-Hot flushes are one of the most common symptoms of perimenopause. affecting 75% of women going through menopause.
+Hot flushes are one of the most common symptoms of perimenopause and, based on our survey, will be experienced by up to 75% of women**.
 Hot flushes are characterised by feelings of intense heat spreading through your chest, face and neck, accompanied by sweating, rapid heartbeat and a flushed appearance.

 How to stop hot flushes and night sweats